thejvdev/ml-from-scratch/README.md

 The notebooks are organized to demonstrate the step-by-step process of building and evaluating algorithms.
 They rely on a set of widely used Python libraries:

-- **NumPy** – for vectorized and matrix operations, linear algebra, and linear algebra routines.
+- **NumPy** – for vectorized and matrix operations, linear algebra, and numerical routines.
 - **Pandas** – for structured data manipulation, preprocessing, and tabular analysis.
 - **Matplotlib** and **Seaborn** – for data visualization, including exploratory analysis and graphical representation of algorithm results.
 - **Scikit-learn** – for access to datasets, utility functions, and baseline models for validation.